zannloo/tp/docs/UserGuide.md

 </box>

-#### Examples:
+#### Example(s):

-- When a specific student has to redo his tutorial, you could use the following command when you are in the directory `~/grp-001` to allocate the task to this student,
+- When a specific student, `0010Y`, has to redo his tutorial, you could use the following command when you are in the directory
+`~/grp-001` to allocate the task to just this student,
-    - `todo 0001Y --desc Redo tutorial `
+    - `todo 0001Y --desc Redo tutorial`

 <box type="tip">

-- When you have an assignment, `Assignment 1` to be allocated to all your students in `grp-001`, you could use the following command,
+- When you have an assignment, `Assignment 1` to be allocated to **all your students** in `grp-001`, you could use the following command,
   - `todo ~/grp-001 --desc Assignment 1 --all allStu`